jump-dev/Convex.jl/docs/src/developer/contributing.md

      `src/problem_depot/problem/<cone>`, where `<cone>` matches the subdirectory of `src/atoms`.
 See [How to write a ProblemDepot problem](@ref) for details on how to write the tests.
+ -   Following the other examples, add a test to `test/test_atoms.jl`.
  -   Submit a PR, including a description of what the atom does and its parameters.
 (Let us know if it's a work in progress by putting
      \[WIP\] in the name of the PR.)